RedAngel121/NytePack/README.md

 - [x] Added FTB Backups 2 Mod and config

 # Upcoming Changes:
+- [ ] Fix the Raw Lith/Nick problems and regen the world (delete touched regions first)
 - [ ] Minecolonies-server freetointeractblocks - add stuff and also change the Lucky blocks too
 - [ ] Find or make recipes that would require a freezing catalyst
 - [ ] Sparky's Loot Box: 1/1000 chance of a stick named "Fred's Other Cousin" / 1/10000 chance of spawning a blaze rod named "Fred's Cousin" / 1/100000 chance of spawning a pufferfish named "Fred"